 To enable such adaptation, our evaluation tools need to be focussed on the key elements of the learning process that i) greatly impact on student learning and ii) are within the control of teaching staff to address.
-To this end, CSU has developed a Subject Experience Survey (SES) as our tool for formal subject evaluations.
+To this end, CSU has developed a Subject Experience Survey (SuES) as our tool for formal subject evaluations.

-The SES focuses student feedback on the things that matter and avoids problematic generic measures like "satisfaction with a subject".
+The SuES focuses student feedback on the things that matter and avoids problematic generic measures like "satisfaction with a subject".
 Thus, it allows us to incorporate the student voice into curriculum review and design processes in a meaningful way, while also providing evidence for academic promotions and compliance requirements.

 CSU also offers awards to academic staff who achieve outstanding feedback via the survey.

-The SES is a self-complete survey that consists of core questions or items (21 items for general subjects and 19 items for workplace learning subjects).
+The SuES is a self-complete survey that consists of core questions or items (21 items for general subjects and 19 items for workplace learning subjects).
 There is also the ability to add customised questions to the core items.